-- The accumulated surplus capital is in excess of the SCR requirements - A period of five years has elapsed since the original Levy II call was made - The PRA approves the distribution to Ordinary Members
+- A period of five years has elapsed since the original Levy II call was made - The PRA approves the distribution to Ordinary Members

 The Company has not received any Levy II contributions during the years ended 31 March 2023 and 2022.
 The accumulated MMA as at 31 March 2023 is £nil (2022: £nil) and there are no foreseeable dividend distributions.